markphip/devops/guide/PIPELINES.md

 called a **Workspace** which is a set of JSON data with information about the running pipeline instance.
-The workspace contains data that might have been passed into the instance as part of initiating it and it can also be used to store data as the pipeline runs so you can pass along information from one step to the next.
+The workspace contains data that might have been passed into the instance as part of initiating it and it can also be used to store data as the pipeline runs, so you can pass along information from one step to the next.
 The data in the workspace is referenced using a syntax like this:

     [$ keyname[“subkeyname”] $]

 When you view a pipeline instance, either while it is running or after it runs, you can see the workspace data and explore the JSON structure.
-This is useful for getting an idea what data is available and what the key names are etc.
+This is useful for getting an idea what data is available and what the key names are, etc.

 Pipelines are a big topic to learn and digest.
 For now, we are just going to create two simple pipeline definitions.
-The first one will be used at the beginning of our values team to run a Jenkins job to build our application.
+The first one will be used at the beginning of our value stream to run a Jenkins job to build our application.
 The second one will be used at the very end of our value stream to mark the status of the package as delivered.
 We will need to reference these definitions in a later step when we setup our Package, so we are going to put something in